grantcolley/battleships/README.md

 The agent conceded:
 > I could not safely update the existing `src/Battleships.slnx` file in-place (file write/update failed in the environment)...

-I added the missing `Battleships` and `Battleships.Tests` projects to the solution manually.
+Fair enough.
+So I added the missing `Battleships` and `Battleships.Tests` projects to the solution manually to move things along.

 ## Prompt 2.
 Ensure the unit tests are discoverable and runnable
 ```
 I have added `Battleships.Tests.csproj` to the solution but the unit tests are not discoverable.
 Fix this.
 ```

 The agent failed to identify and fix the problem.
+There was a fair bit of back and forth between me and the agent.
+Despite trying to get it to understand what was wrong, it seemed to be running in circles here.

-I had to manually upgrade the `nuget` test packages for the tests to discoverable and runnable.
+In the end I had to manually upgrade the `nuget` test packages for the tests to discoverable and runnable.

 ## Prompt 3.
 Add startup routine and user‑input handling logic to `Program.cs`

+> [!NOTE]
+>
+> At this point the solution is compiling, and the tests are discoverable and runnable.
+Now all that is left is to get the agent to finish the job in `Program.cs` without breaking anything else!
+Given its ability to get things wrong I want to be explicit with my expectations.

 ```
 Program.cs is empty but it is responsible for:
 - Loads the input file.